 Color!
 The Most Important Part!
 How much Color Powder do I need?

-Have a colorful celebration at the beginning or end of your race!
+Have a colorful celebration at the beginning or end of your color run!

 A Color Toss is a great way to start your race and/or end your race.
 This is when all of the race participants gather together and throw color into the air!
 Individual powder packets are perfect for a Color Toss!

 Color Fun Runs bring family, friends and communities together for a kaleidoscope of fun!
 They are also a creative, colorful fundraising activity.
 You can raise funds through your registration fees, race kits and sponsorship opportunities.

 At Color Blaze we provide race kits for organizations to re-sell to their participants and/or include in the registration fee.
 There are many options for race kits but our most popular option is the Race Kit With T-Shirt.
 This has been particularly popular with churches, schools, and charitable organizations because it allows you to provide a race day t-shirt and other goodies to your participants without incurring the time or expense of searching for all of these products on your own.
 Race Kits include:

 - 1 Individual Packet of color powder